wcj365/apache-spark/docs/centos-spark.md

 # Install Apache Spark on Ubuntu
 This tutorial documents the steps to set up Apache Spark to practice big data analytics on a Windows machine.
 It is not set up on Windows directly.
-Instead, we use Docker container to install an Ubuntu Linux OS and then install Apache Spark and the related software including Python and Java.
+Instead, we use Docker container to install an Centos Linux OS and then install Apache Spark and the related software including Python and Java.
+Centos is the open source version of Red Hat Enterprise Linux (RHEL).

 Note: Learn about Python's anonymous functions (lambda functions) and its build-in funcitons like map and filter and reduce functions from functools package.
 THese functions are related to Hadoop MapReduce and pyspark library which aim tro distribute data processing across multiple notes within a cluster.
 Understanding the concept of functional programming and the benefits it brings to big data analytics.
 ## Benefits of this Approach